 In This Article

-The 90s saw the appearance of new feminine fragrances created from natural raw materials, or rather natural olfactory notes because fruits are precious, for example, to be able to be used as such in perfumery.
-The blackcurrant bud is therefore one of the rare fruity substances in perfumery which allows not to have recourse to the synthetic molecule to exhale the perfumes.
-What's more, the blackcurrant bud is a totally French specialty!
+The 1990s saw the emergence of new feminine fragrances crafted from natural raw materials, or natural olfactory notes, as certain fruits were too precious to be used directly in perfumery.
+Blackcurrant bud is one of the few fruity substances that allows perfumers to avoid synthetic molecules while retaining a uniquely French specialty.

-Then the 90s will see the famous floral fruity appearances such as Dune by Christian Dior or even the sublime bottle of Féérie by Van Cleef & Arpels and more recently a reissue of the famous Trésor by Lancôme in Trésor Edt Inédite.
+The 1990s brought forth iconic floral fruity scents, such as Dune by Christian Dior, Féérie by Van Cleef & Arpels, and a reinterpretation of Lancôme's classic Trésor as Trésor Edt Inédite.

 While the green facet offered by blackcurrant bud is predominantly associated with feminine fragrances, this may be surprising given the current trend of green scents in men's perfumery.
 Contrary to expectations, Cerruti utilized blackcurrant bud in one of their most popular scents in 1990, Cerruti 1881, proving the versatility and appeal of this unique ingredient across various fragrance categories.